amd/MxGPU-Virtualization/smi-lib/docs/install/build.md

 <a id="amd-smi-library-build"></a>

-# AMD SMI LIBRARY BUILD
+# AMD SMI LIBRARY AND TOOL BUILD

 ## Requirements